FarukMiftari994/FarukMiftari994/README.md

 ###

 <p align="center">I have a Bachelor's degree in Computer Science and recently finished a Full Stack Developer program at Code Academy in Berlin.
 My computer science degree gives me a solid understanding of technology, and my training at Code Academy provided me with practical, hands-on experience in full stack development.
-I am skilled in modern web technologies and frameworks, and I can build and maintain dynamic and responsive web applications from start to finish.<br><br>I speak: German, English, Albanian, Macedonian, and Turkish.</p>
+I am skilled in modern web technologies and frameworks, and I can build and maintain dynamic and responsive web applications from start to finish.<br><br>I speak: German, English, Albanian, Macedonian and Turkish.</p>

 ###